railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_production.rst

 Scheduling Procurements
 =======================

-The master production plan, sometimes called the MPS (Master Production Schedule), enables you to generate forecasts for incoming and outgoing material.
-It is based on forecasts of inputs and outputs by the logistics manager.

-To be able to use the production plan, you must install the :mod:`stock_planning` module.

-.. note:: MPS, Procurement and Production

 OpenERP distinguishes between Production, Purchase and Procurement.

 Production is manufacturing, Purchase is the acquisition of goods from another party,  and Procurement is either one or both of those.
-So it would be better to call the MPS the Master Procurement Schedule.
-Which OpenERP does!

-.. tip:: Product Trading

-    Also called the Production Plan, this tool is also very useful for traded products which are not manufactured.
-    You can use it for stock management with purchased and manufactured products.

 Processing Exceptions
 ---------------------